Billy Klüver: Studies of Montparnasse

-Some of the negatives Kluver discovered had edge-fogging characteristic of the Autographic Kodak Junior manufactured between 1914–1927, and sold at a value 100 francs in 1916, and Cocteau's letters mention a Kodak given to him by his mother while he was fighting at the Front.
+Some of the negatives Kluver discovered had edge-fogging characteristic of the Autographic Kodak Junior manufactured between 1914 and 1927, and sold at a value 100 francs in 1916, and Cocteau's letters mention a Kodak given to him by his mother while he was fighting at the Front.
 A commercial photo lab had processed all of the films together however, and used a hole-punch numbering system to identify them.
 That confirmed that Cocteau had shot four rolls of 6 frames each.
 However, as each negative had been cut from the roll, they could not be used in providing a sequence.
 Instead, Klüver used use measurements of the shadows to determine the times and sequences of the series.